 Things to do and see in Chiang Mai

-To help you, we’ve broken the list of things to see into a few basic categories, but believe us, this is just scratching the surface.
+To help you figure out what to do in Chiang Mai while you're here, we’ve broken the list of things to see into a few basic categories.
+Believe us, this is just scratching the surface.
 There are a lot of other places to go in Chiang Mai that we’re not going to cover – like shopping malls.
-We are going to cover:
+We are going to include things like:

 - Local markets